samiheikki/javascript-guessing-game/README.md

 # JavaScript Guessing Game

-> You don't know JavaScript
+> You know there are too many JS libraries when there is a game for it

 ## Description